JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 [^23]: Dolstra, "The Purely Functional Software Deployment Model," 53-54.
 [^24]: Dolstra, "The Purely Functional Software Deployment Model," 54.
 [^25]: Dolstra, "The Purely Functional Software Deployment Model," 57-58.
+[^26]: Dolstra, "The Purely Functional Software Deployment Model," 21
+[^27]: Dolstra, "The Purely Functional Software Deployment Model," 23
+[^28]: Dolstra, "The Purely Functional Software Deployment Model," 21

+    "An important point here is that upgrading only happens by rebuilding the component in question and all components that depend on it.
+We never perform a destructive upgrade.
+Components never change after they have been built—they are marked as read-only in the file system.
+Assuming that the build process for a component is deterministic, this means that the hash identifies the contents of the components at all times, not only just after it has been built.
+Conversely, the build-time inputs determine the contents of the component.
+Therefore we call this a purely functional model.
+In purely functional programming languages such as Haskell [135], as in mathematics, the result of a function call depends exclusively on the definition of the function and on the arguments.
+In Nix, the contents of a component depend exclusively on the build inputs.
+The advantage of a purely functional model is that we obtain strong guarantees about components, such as non-interference."
+[^29]: Dolstra, "The Purely Functional Software Deployment Model," 170-171
+[^30]: Dolstra, "The Purely Functional Software Deployment Model," 171-172
+[^31]: Dolstra, "The Purely Functional Software Deployment Model," 172
+[^32]: Dolstra, "The Purely Functional Software Deployment Model," 174